changkun/modern-cpp-tutorial/book/en-us/05-pointers.md

 ## 5.2 `std::shared_ptr`

-`std::shared_ptr` is a smart pointer that records how many `shared_ptr` points to an object, eliminating the display call `delete`, which automatically deletes the object when the reference count becomes zero.
+`std::shared_ptr` is a smart pointer that records how many `shared_ptr` points to an object, eliminating to call `delete`, which automatically deletes the object when the reference count becomes zero.

 But not enough, because using `std::shared_ptr` still needs to be called with `new`, which makes the code a certain degree of asymmetry.